toddbascombe/Weather_app/README.md

 # Weather-Journal App Project

 ## Overview

-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This Weather project is a asynchronous web app that use a Web API and user data to dynamically update the UI.

 ## Instructions

-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+In order to use this Web app you need to:

-## Extras
+1. clone or download this repo
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+2. go to the download and run the node server call: server.js
-# Weather_app
+3. go to you browser and goto: localhost:8080 or 127.0.0.1:8080